 - The Swordfish Grill at 4628 119th Street in Cortez

-Each of these restaurants is paying their own extra garbage fee of more than $2,000 a year with Waste Pro to keep the shell from their diners out of our landfills and saved to build new oyster reefs.
-With an estimated annual volume of over 80 tons, this makes the GCORR Program in Manatee County one of the largest shell reclamation projects in Florida and the only one that is completely self-sustained by the participating restaurants without a government subsidy.
+Each of these restaurants is paying their own extra garbage fee with Waste Pro USA to keep the shell from their diners out of our landfills and saved to build new oyster reefs.
+With an estimated annual volume of over 50 tons, this makes the Shuck ‘N Save program in Manatee County the only completely self-sustained shell-saving restaurant program without a government subsidy in Florida.